You've decided to build a metal building, which is an excellent choice.

 Laying The Groundwork

-Preparing your job site for your metal building has to begin with the removal of trees, stumps, vegetation, and any large rocks to make room for your building.
+Preparing your job site for your metal building has to begin with the removal of trees, stumps, vegetation, and any large rocks to make room for a larger building.

 Excavators will then come in and remove the topsoil and save it for later to fill in where it's needed.